How Can NRIs Update Their KYC Details?

 How Can NRI Update Their KYC Status?

 NRI KYC details are maintained by KYC Registration Agencies in India, while all investments and earnings on real estate go through banks.
-All KYC Registration Agencies accept KYC documents in a scanned format.
+All KYC registration online done via KYC Registration Agencies accept KYC documents in a scanned format.
 Investors may update their details in the system by filling out the KYC update form with any KRA.

 Additionally, banks also maintain the KYC details of NRI investors in India.
 These details are available online and can be updated through the same.
-NRIs can update their KYC as per the follows:
+NRIs can update their KYC as per the following: